 Her investment firm, Jamie Enterprises, principally invests in high-value real estate, biotechnology ventures, and technology start-ups.
 She was an early stage investor in ZipCar, now the nation's largest peer-to-peer car sharing service.
 More recently, she was one of the first investors in Kite Pharma, a clinical-stage pharmaceutical company that went public in record time, and Yo, the push notification system that has taken Silicon Valley by storm.

 As a major advocate for and investor in contemporary art, Jamie is committed to supporting emerging artistic talent, especially from the Los Angeles area.
 She serves on the Board of Trustees of the Los Angeles County Museum of Art, as well as its Finance Committee.
-She is also a member of the Board of Directors of the Centre Pompidou Foundation.
+She also sits on the Board of Trustees of The Museum of Contemporary Art and is a member of the Board of Directors of the Centre Pompidou Foundation.

 Blazing a Trail